-The area for this rezoning is part of the Arts District Station Area in the Pulse Corridor Plan.
+The area for this rezoning is part of the Arts District Station Area in the Pulse Corridor Plan, an adopted amendment to the City's Master Plan.
+The Pulse Plan Future Land Use map labels the area as "Downtown Mixed Use".